 Confession: I DID go to Target once, wearing khakis and a red polo shirt and spent a good 30 minutes sending people to the wrong department.
 Like I said, I have no life…

 5. Action: Making phone calls at the register.

 Just like the check-bouncing lady at the grocery store, why did you wait to get to the front of the fast food restaurant line to pull your phone out, call whomever and say, “Ok, I’m here.
 What do you want?”
 That actually happened to me/us once and everyone in line groaned in unison, of course.
-No one said anything beyond that because the woman on the phone looked like Kimbo Slice.
+No one said anything beyond that because the woman on the phone looked like the late Kimbo Slice.
 Beard and all.

 Go online, look at the menu and make your list THEN!
 Call them when you first get to the restaurant; be extra courteous and stay OUT of line until you know.
 You can even have them text you as you drive, just don’t read it until you park.
 Got it?

 6. Action: Returning clothes to shelves.

 If you don’t know how to fold clothes, don’t pull 4-5 different colors of the same size off the rack.
 They all fit the same!
 I can’t clock out and leave the store because I have to spend an additional hour like I’m in the laundromat, folding laundry because of you!!